A classic sweet and savory Inihaw na Liempo (Grilled Pork Belly) typically grilled over charcoal, but can also be conveniently prepared in the oven.

 Instructions

-- Combine soy sauce, calamansi or lemon juice, brown sugar, ketchup, garlic, and ground pepper (to taste).
+- Make the pork belly marinade by combining soy sauce, calamansi or lemon juice, brown sugar, ketchup, garlic, and ground pepper (to taste) in a bowl.

-- Marinate pork belly slices and refrigerate for 4 to 8 hours.
+- Marinate the pork belly slices in the fridge for 4 to 8 hours.

 - Arrange pork belly slices in a single layer and bake them for 20 minutes.